SandeepNadella/psoc-control/README.md

-# Artificial Intelligence based Social Robot
+# Design of Social Robot

 ## Working Screenshots and Demo Videos